Objectives:

 Commentary:

-The Irish NAP is intersectional and deeply committed to broader international development initiatives such as the Sustainable Development Goals.
-It recognizes the need to mainstream gender into all peace-building initiatives, and therefore it directs much of its focus to other efforts such as climate action and poverty eradication.
-This makes the NAP much broader than other NAPs, but also more comprehensive and representative of a cohesive peace-building vision that spans across many different SDGs rather than being siloed as a gender document.
-It is also progressive in recognizing different vulnerabilities and the different needs of vulnerable women across other communities.
-Showing commitment to intersectionality, it makes a point to engage with women from minority ethnic communities, LGBTI+ communities, and youth; this intersectionality is a welcome advancement over a plan that skips over differences between women.
-Another important aspect of this plan is that it is rooted in lessons from Ireland’s past, including a realistic analysis of its previous NAPs (including a lessons-learned section that extends the timeframe of the action plan from 3 to 5 years) and a recognition of Ireland’s own past with conflict.
-Here, women leaders such as Mary Robinson were integral in centering women’s rights in Ireland’s own post-conflict process and in its efforts to promote peace abroad.
+Ireland’s NAP is intersectional and deeply committed to broader international development initiatives such as the Sustainable Development Goals.
+It recognises the need to mainstream gender into all peacebuilding initiatives, and therefore it directs much of its focus to other efforts such as climate action and poverty eradication.
+This makes the NAP much broader than other NAPs, but also more comprehensive and representative of a cohesive peacebuilding vision that spans across many different SDGs rather than being siloed as a gender document.
+It is also progressive in recognizing different vulnerabilities, and the varying needs of vulnerable women across communities.

-Ireland’s NAP recognizes the critical role that civil society plays and ought to play in achieving peace-building initiatives.
-It also recognizes that women’s groups, even when not formally included, have been integral in past peace-building processes.
-Civil society was deeply engaged in the drafting and consultation of this NAP, and the Irish government continues to support civil society abroad to strengthen gender mainstreaming in other peace processes.
+Ireland’s NAP recognises the critical role that civil society plays in achieving peacebuilding initiatives.
+It also recognizes that women’s groups, even when not formally included, have been integral in past peace-building processes, for example Mary Robinson and others who were integral in centering women’s rights in Ireland’s own post-conflict process and in its efforts to promote peace abroad.
+Civil society was widely engaged in the drafting and consultation of this NAP, and the Irish government continues to support civil society abroad to strengthen gender mainstreaming in other peace processes.